ZhenXu-0/-Data-Annotation-Error-Decomposition-LAK-26/README.md

 ## Applying Error Decomposition to Your Own Task

-This section explains how to calculate error decomposition percentages for your own ordinal annotation task.
+This section describes how to compute error decomposition metrics for your own ordinal annotation task.

 ### Overview